maxily1/Quadratic-Algorithm/README.md

  * Round the results so we won't have a situtation where the character 'H' for example will be decoded as character 'G' just because we didn't round the number, Then using ASCII code we turn the numbers into characters.

  * Then append all the characters to a list, and then make a string out of that list, and printing the result to the user.

+ <h2> To Do: </h2>

+ * Add the option to open files in the code and encode them \ decode them.

+ * Add the option to export the results as files.

+ * Add the option to run the file from CMD \ Terminal using argparse